 Humpback whale songs

-Acoustic surveys using a towed hydrophone are being performed to detect cetacean presence.
-Being able to detect dolphin wisthles and clicks, sperm whale clicks and codas and humpback whale songs.
+Acoustic surveys using a io-io or towed hydrophone are being performed to detect cetacean presence.
+Being able to detect dolphin whistles and clicks, sperm whale clicks and codas and humpback whale songs.

 Studied through direct visual observations and the analysis of drone footage to document activity patterns, social interactions, and surface behaviors.